MachineLearningBCAM/How-To/Manual-Hipatia/hipatia.md

 Introduction
 ============

-Hipatia is the cluster name we have given it, but it is based in Slurm, some websites that may interest us with information about Slurm are:
+Hipatia is the name of BCAM cluster.
+It is based in Slurm, you can find more information about Slurm in the following links:

 -   <https://slurm.schedmd.com/overview.html>